Abuton/Intermediate-DS-Projects/README.md

 Performed analysis on click through rate for a retail Business

 During the 5 days Sprint,
-* I employ and tested the concept of OOP in my codebase (Used Functions and classes alot in the code)
+* I utilized and tested the concept of OOP in my codebase (Used Functions and classes alot in the code)
 * Used Code Refactoring to reduce latency as well as codebase size
-* Practice Model Deployment and Monitoring isng PAAS **(Heroku, Streamlit)**
+* Practice Model Deployment and Monitoring uisng PAAS **(Heroku, Streamlit)**

 <img src='masked_wordcloud.jpg' alt='Word cloud Image'/>

-If you like what you see, Do leave a star Thank You